-- Choose an outfit that is tidy, clean, ironed and appropriate for a formal interview. - If you're being interviewed in person, find out where your interview is then check how you will get there.
-If you need to catch a bus or train, check out the timetable.
-Allow extra time for any unexpected delays. - If you can, do a trial run before the day of the interview so that you know where it will be held and how long it takes to get there. - If you're doing a video interview, find out what software you'll be using and how to use it.
-Make sure you will have a strong internet connection.
+- Choose an outfit that is tidy, clean, ironed and appropriate for a formal interview. - Find out where your interview is then check how you will get there. - If you need to catch a bus or train, check out the timetable.
+Allow extra time for any unexpected delays. - If you can, do a trial run before the day of the interview so that you know where it will be held and how long it takes to get there.